 What is shutter speed?

-What is shutter speed (opens in new tab)?
-Shutter speed forms one part of the exposure triangle (opens in new tab), the other two parts being aperture (opens in new tab) and ISO (opens in new tab).
-Whereas aperture controls how large the opening inside the lens is for light to pass through, and ISO how much light is required in order to create the image, shutter speed dictates how long the camera's sensor is exposed to light.
-The right balance of the three is what every photographer needs to consider if they're to achieve the image they expect.
+Shutter speed is one component of the exposure triangle, along with aperture and ISO.
+While aperture controls the size of the lens opening for light to pass through, and ISO determines the sensor's sensitivity to light, shutter speed dictates how long the camera's sensor is exposed to light.
+Achieving the right balance of these three elements is essential for capturing the desired image.

 Read more: Photography cheat sheet: How to understand f-stops (opens in new tab)